lodgify/public-money-recruitment-be-test/README.md

 ## How we'd like to recieve the soluion?

-1. Fork this repository
+1. Clone this repository
-2. Create a new branch in your forked repository
+2. Create a new branch in your cloned repository
 3. Create a pull request with the requested functionality to unchanged master branch in your repository
 4. Share link to the PR with us